Regulation (EU) 2024/1689 enters into force.

 High-risk systems

-* Dates from the AI Omnibus political agreement (7 May 2026), still legally conditional until the text is formally adopted and published.
+* Dates from the AI Omnibus political agreement of 7 May 2026, still legally conditional until the text is formally adopted and published in the Official Journal of the European Union.

 Consequences